The measurable Kesten theorem: Preliminaries

 \begin{definition} Let $G$ be a probability distribution on rooted $d$-regular graphs.
 Pick a uniform random edge from the root and put a flag on it.
 This gives a probability distribution $\widetilde{G}$ on flagged $d$-regular graphs.
 We say that $G$ is a \emph{unimodular random graph}, if the distribution $ \widetilde{G}$ stays invariant under inverting the flag. \end{definition}

 That is, if some of the flagged lifts of a given rooted graph are isomorphic, we count it with multiplicity.
 Note that vertex transitivity in itself does not imply unimodularity.
 A simple example is the so-called grandmother graph.
-This can be obtained by taking a $3$-regular tree and directing it towards a boundary point, then connecting every vertex to the ascendant of its ascendant (its grandmother) and then erasing directions.
-See \cite{aldouslyons} on more about unimodularity.
+This can be obtained by taking a $3$-regular tree and directing it towards a boundary point, then connecting every vertex to the ascendant of its ascendant (its grandmother) and then erasing directions (see Figure \ref{fig:grandmother}).

+If one does not mind working with edge directed graphs, it is easier to see the lack of unimodularity in the oriented 3-regular tree itself.
+There is only one type of rooted graph here that obviously appears with probability $1$.
+The corresponding measure on flagged graphs puts the flag on an outgoing edge with probability $1/3$, but after an inversion we see an outgoing edge with probability $2/3$.
+See \cite{aldouslyons} for more about unimodularity.